gabecooney/FinalProject-C220/README.md

 https://www.cgtrader.com/free-3d-models
 https://freesound.org/people/richwise/sounds/456207/

+The font Something Strange is by Jonathan S. Harris (https://www.fontspace.com/category/blood) and is free for personal use.

 Textures (Plaster and wood floor) are from Half-Life Alyx, and are trademarks and properties of the Valve Corporation (https://www.valvesoftware.com/en/).
 Additional door model is also from Half-Life Alyx.

 ## Future Development